 Sara M. Thomasy, DVM, PhD, DACVO

-Dr. Thomasy received her B.S. in Biology from The Ohio State University in 2000 and her DVM from the University of California - Davis in 2005.
+Dr. Sara Thomasy received her BS in Biology from The Ohio State University in 2000 and her DVM from UC Davis in 2005.
 She then completed a PhD in pharmacology and toxicology from UC Davis in 2006.
-Following a 1-year small animal rotating internship at North Carolina State University, she completed a comparative ophthalmology residency at UC Davis in 2010.
-Dr. Thomasy is a Diplomate of the American College of Veterinary Ophthalmology and served as a reviewer for several journals including Investigative Ophthalmology and Vision Science and Veterinary Ophthalmology.
-She is currently a Vision Researcher in the Murphy-Russell Laboratory and her research interests include corneal wound healing, glaucoma, ocular pharmacology, and antiviral therapy for the management of feline herpesvirus.
+Following a one-year small animal rotating internship at North Carolina State University, she completed a comparative ophthalmology residency at UC Davis in 2010.
+Dr. Thomasy is a Diplomate of the American College of Veterinary Ophthalmology and served as a reviewer for several journals, including Investigative Ophthalmology and Vision Science and Veterinary Ophthalmology.
+She is currently a vision researcher in the Murphy-Russell Laboratory and her research interests include corneal wound healing, glaucoma, ocular pharmacology, and antiviral therapy for the management of feline herpesvirus.

-Dr. Strom received her veterinary degree from the University of Copenhagen, Denmark in 2010 and completed her Master’s Thesis on canine glaucoma at the University of Zurich, Switzerland the same year.
+Dr. Ann Strom received her veterinary degree from the University of Copenhagen, Denmark in 2010 and completed her Master’s thesis on canine glaucoma at the University of Zurich, Switzerland the same year.
 She then went on to complete a one-year internship in small animal medicine and surgery at the University of Saskatchewan, Canada.
-In 2014, Dr. Strom completed a three-year residency in Comparative Ophthalmology at UC Davis.
+In 2014, Dr. Strom completed a three-year residency in comparative ophthalmology at UC Davis.
 Her professional interests include all aspects of ophthalmic disease and surgery, advanced diagnostic imaging and comparative vision research.
 Dr. Strom is currently a staff veterinarian at UC Davis on a temporary one-year assignment.

-Dr. Wiggans graduated from the University of California, Davis in 2010.
-He completed a rotating internship in small animal medicine and surgery at Colorado State University followed by a research fellowship in ophthalmology and shelter medicine.
+Dr. Tomo Wiggans received his DVM from UC Davis in 2010.
+He then completed a rotating internship in small animal medicine and surgery at Colorado State University, followed by a research fellowship in ophthalmology and shelter medicine.
 Dr. Wiggans began his ophthalmology residency in August 2012.
 His current interests include ocular manifestations of systemic disease, ocular neoplasia, and infectious disease.
-Outside of work, Dr. Wiggans enjoys hiking, backpacking, photography, and artisan bread- and cheese-making.
-At home, he has two cats (Oliver and Kaya), two dogs (Gemma and Izzy), and three chickens.

-Dr. Sebbag graduated from the National Veterinary College of Toulouse (France) in 2011.
+Dr. Lionel Sebbag graduated from the National Veterinary College of Toulouse (France) in 2011.
 He then went on to complete an internship in small animal medicine and surgery at Kansas State University.
-He is currently doing research on antiviral use in cats infected with herpesvirus, as well as evaluation of tear quality in cats.
-Other interests include corneal disease and microsurgery.
-In his free time, Dr. Sebbag enjoys playing sports (tennis, basketball, soccer), listening to music and playing the guitar.
+He is currently conducting research on antiviral use in cats infected with herpesvirus, as well as evaluation of tear quality in cats.
+Dr. Sebbag's other interests include corneal disease and microsurgery.

-Dr. Leonard received his DVM/PhD from the University of California, Davis in 2012.
+Dr. Brian Leonard received his DVM/PhD from UC Davis in 2012.
 His PhD focused on the expression, activity and genetic differences of antimicrobial peptides in the dog.
-He then completed an internship in small animal medicine and surgery at the University of Wisconsin-Madison prior to beginning his Comparative Ophthalmology residency at UC Davis in 2013.
-Dr. Leonard’s professional interests include ocular surface disease, advanced diagnostic imaging, and microsurgery.
-In his free time, he enjoys hiking, camping and playing guitar.
-At home, he and his wife take care of their two dogs, two cats and three turtles.
+Dr. Leonard then completed an internship in small animal medicine and surgery at the University of Wisconsin-Madison prior to beginning his comparative ophthalmology residency in 2013.
+His professional interests include ocular surface disease, advanced diagnostic imaging, and microsurgery.

-Dr. Cartiff received her veterinary degree from North Carolina State University in 2013.
-She completed a rotating internship in small animal medicine and surgery at The Ohio State University prior to beginning her residency in Comparative Ophthalmology at the University of California, Davis in 2014.
+Dr. Sydney Cartiff received her veterinary degree from North Carolina State University in 2013.
+She then completed a one-year rotating internship in small animal medicine and surgery at The Ohio State University prior to beginning her residency in comparative ophthalmology in 2014.
 Her professional interests include equine ophthalmology, ocular manifestations of systemic disease, and corneal disease.
-In her free time, Dr. Cartiff enjoys hiking, cooking, and snow skiing.
-At home, she has one dog, Colonel.

 Heather attended Consumnes River College, graduating in 2009 with an Associate in Science degree.
 She became a Registered Veterinary Technician in August of 2009.
-Heather worked in a mixed animal private practice from June 2007 until she became a staff member at the UC Davis Veterinary Ophthalmology Service in March of 2010.
-In her free time Heather enjoys camping, wakeboarding and spending time with her husband, son and pets.
+Heather worked in a mixed animal private practice from June 2007 before joining UC Davis March 2010.

 Sheri attended Consumnes River College and graduated in 2009 with an Associates in Science.
-She became a Registered Veterinary Technician in the summer of 2009 and began working at UC Davis in October of 2009 in the exotics department.
-She worked there until April 2014 then transferred to the Ophthalmology service.
-In her free time she likes to snowboard, wakeboard and spend time outdoors with family, friends and her Cane Corso Hailey.
+She became a Registered Veterinary Technician in 2009, and joined UC Davis' Companion Exotic Animal Medicine & Surgery Service in October 2009.
+In April 2014, Heather transferred to the Ophthalmology Service.

-Veterinary Medicine has been a big part of Pam’s life for almost 25 years.
-She started as hospital manager, veterinary assistant and receptionist in a small veterinary hospital in Santa Maria.
+Pam has been involved with veterinary medicine for more than 25 years.
+She started her career as a hospital manager, veterinary assistant and receptionist in a small veterinary hospital in Santa Maria.
 She then worked as head receptionist for one of Sacramento Animal Medical Group’s hospitals, and Mueller Pet Medical Center in Sacramento.
-Pam joined UC Davis in 2011 where she coordinates appointments for the Ophthalmology, Cardiology and Dermatology services.
-When not ensuring that our clients and patients have the best possible experience at the VMTH, Pam spends her time focused on her human and pet families.
+Pam joined UC Davis in 2011 where she coordinates appointments for the Ophthalmology, Cardiology and Dermatology Services.